Phone:+1 307 363 1045

 For the Second Quarter of 2022

 The cost of copper in the Chinese market weakened towards the end of the second quarter and averaged 70,045 RMB/MT.
-With the government lifting the covid restrictions, the factories started full-fledged production; however, due to the wait-and-see attitude of the downstream sectors, the price trends for the metal weakened.
+With the government lifting the covid restrictions, the factories started full-fledged production; however, due to the wait-and-see attitude of the downstream sectors, the price trend for the metal weakened.

 Copper prices in the Indian market followed a similar trend.
 They went from 781.25 INR/kg in May to 700.40 INR/kg due to the fears of recession as the central banks worldwide are tightening their monetary policy to control inflation.